 Requirements for the A.B. in Government

-Government majors are required to take ten courses: four foundational courses and six electives.
+Government majors are required to complete at least these ten courses: four foundational courses and six electives.
 The foundational courses are:

 The six electives must include a second course in political theory and at least one Department Seminar (generally taken in the junior or senior year).
 Both Department Seminars and political theory electives are searchable by attribute in the Class Schedule Search page; the attributes are “College/GOVT: Dept Seminar” and “College/GOVT: Pol Theory,” respectively.

-The Department recommends majors take GOVT-201 Analysis of Political Data because it focuses on statistical methods particular to political science.
-GOVT-201 counts as an elective in the major and also counts towards the College core requirement in math/science as a class in mathematics.
-Students may transfer a maximum of two courses from outside of Georgetown to the major, inclusive of study abroad and any summer courses taken elsewhere.
-An exception is made for transfer students, who may transfer a maximum of five courses to the major, inclusive of coursework at their previous institution(s) as well as study abroad and additional summer coursework taken elsewhere.
+The Department strongly recommends majors take GOVT-2201: Analysis of Political Data in order to learn the statistical methods particular to and important for political science.
+GOVT-2201 counts as an elective in the major.
+Students may transfer a maximum of two courses in the field of politics, political science, or international relations from outside of Georgetown to the major, inclusive of approved study abroad and summer courses taken elsewhere.
+An exception is made for transfer students, who may transfer a maximum of five courses to the major, inclusive of coursework at their previous institution(s) as well as study abroad or approved summer coursework taken elsewhere.

 Integrated Writing Requirement